Jason Thomson, General Manager Get to know PACT’s GM Jason’s history with PACT goes way back…

 Located next to Optus Stadium on a 7,500m2 site, The Camfield was constructed on a former industrial waste dump and sewerage farm.
 Headlining the development was the construction of a stunning new tavern and microbrewery, comprising of four lounges, two bars and a café, associated commercial kitchens and food preparation areas, cold and dry storage and toilet facilities.
+It was designed by Oldfield Knott Architects.

 We won the project through a competitive tender process.